 5. 'LABYRINTH' - The Magic Dance

-Starring as the Goblin King in Jim Henson's surprisingly dark musical, Bowie contributed to the soundtrack with this bouncy pop masterpiece.
+Starring as the Goblin King in Jim Henson's surprisingly dark musical, Bowie contributed to the soundtrack with this bouncy pop moment.
 The role itself for Bowie was an interesting one.
 Playing a tyrannical sorcerer, he kidnapped 15-year old Jennifer Connelly's brother - who actually wished for it to happen.
 Once she realises what's she done, she travels into the titular labyrinth after him, only to find that Bowie's Goblin King has fallen in love with her.
 There's a generation of people who became infatuated with David Bowie thanks to that hair and his riding jodhpurs.

 4. 'ZOOLANDER' - "I believe I might be of assistance?"

-It's a silly little cameo, but it just goes to show how impactful David Bowie was.
-The film literally stops for a few seconds when Bowie appears to judge Zoolander and Hansel's walk-off.
+It's a silly little cameo, admittedly, but it just goes to show how impactful David Bowie was.
+The movie literally stops for a few seconds when Bowie appears to judge Zoolander and Hansel's walk-off.
 And who better to judge said walk-off than David Bowie?
 As well as being married to supermodel Iman, Bowie was a guiding light for the fashion industry for many years.

 3. 'THE LAST TEMPTATION OF CHRIST' - "It's one thing to want to change how people live, but you want to change how they think..."